-Accredited Agent(s) A suitably trained and experienced person who has been appointed by the

-Named Ecologist (in accordance with Condition 3) and who is able to carry out work under this licence without the personal supervision of the Named contact for Natural England with regard to this licence and is responsible for overseeing use of the licence, including record keeping, reporting and compliance.
+Accredited Agent(s) A suitably trained and experienced person who has been appointed by the Named Ecologist (in accordance with Condition 3) and who is able to carry out work under this licence without the personal supervision of the Named Ecologist.
+Appointed Person An employee of the Licensee who is nominated to act as a single point of contact for Natural England with regard to this licence and is responsible for overseeing use of the licence, including record keeping, reporting and compliance.
+Assistant(s) A person assisting a Named Ecologist or Accredited Agent who has been appointed by the Named Ecologist (in accordance with Condition 3) and who is only authorised to act under this licence whilst they are under the direct supervision of the Named Ecologist or an Accredited Agent.

-Ecologist.